 In this day and age, couples claim they are waiting until "the right time" to have children.
 Some women have been told they cannot, and should not have pregnancies based on previous testing, fibroids, advanced maternal age, male factor, advanced paternal age and other criteria.
 Others remarry and then want to have their own biological children.
 Either way, the processes of assisting women to have children require three foundational questions answered:

-1. Enough high quality eggs to assure a successful pregnancy?
+1. Are there enough high quality eggs to assure a successful pregnancy?

-3. Environment to house the baby for nine months?
+3. Is the environment to house the baby for nine months adequate?

 Once these three basic fundamental questions are answered, and can be well supported, successful pregnancy outcomes can usually be assured.

 Customarily, the three basic requirements include the following: